Applying for a marriage certificate

 The unabridged certificate (also known as a full marriage certificate) contains more detailed information that's sometimes required by government and financial institutions.
 This is the official certificate that's required should you ever plan to travel extensively, emigrate or obtain a foreign passport.

 If you (or your spouse) aren’t South African, the unabridged certificate will be required to register the marriage in your home country.
 Your unabridged marriage certificate is usable in most circumstances both locally and internationally and is generally a better document to have.

 How to apply

-To apply for a new copy of your marriage certificate a later date, you’ll need to:
+To apply for a new copy of your marriage certificate, you’ll need to:

 Where to apply